mossclaw/Moss_Mod/mods/HOWTO.md

   The `-` is removed and whatever value was in the original is replaced with the value from the mod.
 - If the key is not in the original:
-  The key and its value is added to the dict.
+  The key and its value are added to the dict.
 - If the key is in the original:
   - If both original and modded values are dicts:
     They are merged in the way described here.